dgumustel/mini-jam-81/README.md

 # Mini Jam #81

 This mini jam's theme is [kaiju](https://en.wikipedia.org/wiki/Kaiju), the Japanese movie and video game genre that features giant monsters like Godzilla and King Kong.
-The limitation is Death isn't the end
+The limitation is: Death isn't the end.

 "This is a more subjective limitation and as such, you may interpret it however you like.
 Perhaps you keep a part of yourself with every death.
 Maybe even forgo death itself.
 The possibilities are endless!
 Just try something beyond respawning the player when they die." - mini jam 81 page